November 26, 2020

 • E-learning allows for the on-demand reiteration and clarification of new knowledge, accessible to learners 24/7.

 • Learners have more time to think and give feedback; this way of working also suits learners who are withdrawn.

 • Virtual learning create an atmosphere in which learners are comfortable to participate.

 • Learners have the opportunity to plan the learning process according to their abilities and to follow their individual pace of work with specific opportunities or interests.
 E-learning enables them to develop self-discipline skills and learn to manage their time and independently assign responsibilities.

-• E-learning strategies foster learner-learner interaction and discussion;
+• E-learning strategies ad instructional design foster learner-learner interaction and discussion;

-• The learning environment is more learner-centred.
+• The learning environment is more learner-centered.
 Learners are offered additional resources.

-Now that we have covered how e-learning improves the learning process, here’s how you can use EdApp to take your e-learning experience to the next level.
+Now that we have covered how e-learning improves the learning process, here’s how you can use EdApp, a learning management system, to take your e-learning experience to the next level.